scramjetorg/platform-samples/typescript/send-to-github/README.md

 # send-to-github

+___

-Sequence committing a JSON object to a file on Github.
+In this sample, Sequence after deployment takes JSON objects on input stream and commits it to a file on Github.
 If the file does not exist a new file is created.
 If the file exists contents of the file are updated.

 ## Preparations